brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

   - `is_containered`: accepts a boolean
   - `is_containered_desktop`: accepts a boolean
   - `is_spaced`: accepts a boolean
-  - `columns`: accepts a reference to a placable Storyblok component
+  - `columns`: accepts a reference to a Storyblok component

 ### Component: `GridTile`

 - _Options:_
-  - `content`: accepts a reference to a placable Storyblok component
+  - `content`: accepts a reference to a Storyblok component
   - `headline`: accepts a string
   - `cta`: accepts a string
   - `cta_link`: accepts a link